US to send Patriot missile systems and tanks to Ukraine faster than originally planned - Local News 8

 “These systems don’t pick up and move around the battlefield,” retired Lt.
 Gen. Mark Hertling, former commander of US Army Europe, told CNN in December.
 “You put them in place somewhere that defends your most strategic target, like a city, like Kyiv.
 If anyone thinks this is going to be a system that is spread across a 500-mile border between Ukraine and Russia, they just don’t know how the system operates.”

-The Ukrainians’ day-to-day training in Oklahoma was overseen by the Army’s 3rd Battalion, 6th Field Artillery Regiment, Morgan said, adding that the Ukrainian troops were “hand-picked by their country” and the “best of the best in what they do.”
+The Ukrainians’ day-to-day training in Oklahoma was overseen by the Army’s 3rd Battalion, 6th Air Defense Regiment, Morgan said, adding that the Ukrainian troops were “hand-picked by their country” and the “best of the best in what they do.”

 “I’m certain their actions these past months will save lives and alleviate suffering,” Col. Marty O’Donnell, the spokesman for US Army Europe and Africa, said of the Ukrainian troops on Tuesday.
 “What they did matters — it matters to Ukraine, and to the world.”